-You must also enter the result on your Form IL-1041, Schedule D, Step 2, Column G, on the line which reports this member's amounts.
+You must also enter the result on your Form IL-1041, Schedule D, Section B, Column G, on the line which reports this member's amounts.

-ENOTE Complete a separate K-1-T(3) or Schedule K-1-T(3)-FY for each of your nonresident members who have not submitted a Form IL-1000-E to you.
-Do not submit Schedule K-1-T(3) or Schedule K-1-T(3)-FY to the Department unless we specifically request them from you.
+ENOTE Complete a separate Schedule K-1-T(3) for each of your nonresident members who have not submitted a Form IL-1000-E to you.
+Do not submit Schedule K-1-T(3) to the Department unless we specifically request it from you.